synanetics/synfhir-store/docs/windows.md

 5. To tear the containers down, simply enter `docker-compose down`

 6. You can stop and restart the containers (which will persist data) by using `docker-compose start` and `docker-compose stop` respectively.

-### Starting the Model FHIR Proxy using [npm](https://www.npmjs.com)
-At the command line:

-1. Change to the repo directory (if not already there).

-2. Execute `npm run proxy:up` to bring the server up in [interactive](https://docs.docker.com/engine/reference/commandline/exec/) mode.

-3. Execute `npm run proxy:up:detached` to bring the server up in [detached](https://docs.docker.com/engine/reference/commandline/exec/) mode.

-4. To tear down or stop the server, execute one of: `npm run proxy:down` (to tear down) or `npm run proxy:stop` (to stop).
-Using the stop command here means that you can simply execute `npm run proxy:start` next time you wish to spin the server up.